 Cool.
-Now there’s no excuse to keep using the short/simple password you’ve been using for all your accounts.
+There’s no excuse to keep using the short/simple password you’ve used for all your accounts.
 Log into your important accounts and let LastPass autogenerate passwords for you, as these don’t need to be memorable or pronounceable.
 Like this: k9vBWG!82!2o (also not my password).

 Step 4: Use a generic organization email address for accounts